ronlawrence/cardano.github.io/README.md

 See other posts for the syntax used.

 ### Pictures
 Add them to /assets/images/post-images/ then reference.
 See other posts for examples.
+* _Make sure you set the background of the image to transparent_

 ### Using GitHub
 * Create a new file in the GitHub UI.